Everything You Need To Know About The Rodney Reed Case

 The name Rodney Reed has been tearing across social media and news feeds like wildfire over the past week.
 The Texas man, 51, is currently on death row and scheduled to be executed next Wednesday, November 20th, for the rape and murder of Stacy Stites in Bastrop, Texas in 1996.

-As Reed awaits his fate, a movement has been brewing consisting of activists, lawmakers, and celebrities like Kim Kardashian West, Beyoncé, and Oprah Winfrey who believe Reed — who has always maintained his innocence — deserves a stay of execution and a re-trial amidst evidence that, if true, strongly suggests he is innocent and has been wrongly convicted and imprisoned.
+As Reed awaits his fate, a movement has been brewing consisting of activists, lawmakers, and celebrities like Kim Kardashian West, Beyoncé, and Oprah Winfrey who believe Reed — who has always maintained his innocence — deserves a stay of execution and a re-trial amidst evidence that, if true, strongly suggests he is innocent and has been wrongly convicted and imprisoned (for the crime in question, though he is a non-excluded DNA match in multiple other violent rapes).

 Rodney Reed is days away from execution, despite new evidence that could exonerate him.